Platoniq/decidim-verifications-direct_verifications/README.md

 **Features:**

-1. Allows to massively register users directly in the platform prior (or independently) to verify them by sending them invite emails.
+* Allows to massively register users directly in the platform prior (or independently) to verify them by sending them invite emails.

-> **IMPORTANT:**<br>
+> **IMPORTANT:**
 > You must only use this feature if you have explicit consent from your users, otherwise you might be violating the [GDPR](https://eugdpr.org/) regulation in EU.

-2. Massive authroizations of users using any verification method registered for the organization **if configured**.
+* Massive authroizations of users using any verification method registered for the organization **if configured**.
-3. It can massively revoke authorizations given to any user with any verification method available.
+* It can massively revoke authorizations given to any user with any verification method available.
-4. Shows user's statuses per verification method in a simple stats table.
+* Shows user's statuses per verification method in a simple stats table.

 ## Screenshot